-Principality Welsh Premiership set for east-west split revamp
+Welsh Rugby Union confirms Principality Welsh Premiership revamp

-The Principality Welsh Premiership is set to be divided into two groups of eight teams in east and west Wales.
+The Welsh Rugby Union has confirmed the Principality Welsh Premiership will initially be divided into two groups of eight teams for the next two seasons.

-It is understood these plans have been approved by the clubs and will need to be ratified by a Welsh Rugby Union board.
+The plans have already been approved by the clubs and been ratified by a WRU board.

 Aberavon, Bridgend, Carmarthen Quins, Llandovery, Llanelli, Neath, RGC 1404 and Swansea will form the west.

 Holders Merthyr, Bargoed, Bedwas, Cardiff, Cross Keys, Ebbw Vale, Newport and Pontypridd are in the east.

 The clubs will play each other home and away in the first half of the season before all 16 sides join together, with points being carried over from the regional format.

 The sides will then play each other once, meaning clubs will have 29 guaranteed league games.